Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Continuum function spaces and decompositions

 \subsubsection{Pure pole functions in the slit-strip}

-From the pulled-back monomials above, through a simple upper triangular transformation, we can construct functions characterized by a single Fourier mode as their singular parts. \begin{prop} For all positive half-integers~$k \in \poshalfint$, there exist functions
+From the pulled-back monomials above, through a simple upper triangular transformation, we can construct functions characterized by a single Fourier mode as their singular parts.
+The functions are illustrated in Figure~\ref{fig: continuous pole functions}. \begin{prop} For all positive half-integers~$k \in \poshalfint$, there exist functions

 characterized by the following singular parts:

 The functions~$\cpoleT{k}, \cpoleL{k}, \cpoleR{k}$ are the restrictions to the cross-section~$\ccrosssec$ of globally defined holomorphic functions $\cPoleT{k}, \cPoleL{k}, \cPoleR{k} \colon \cslitstrip \to \bC$ with Riemann boundary values on the slit-strip, which we call the \term{pure pole functions}.
 We can express these pure pole functions as finite linear combinations of the pulled-back monomials~\eqref{eq: pulled-back monomials} and vice versa,